denismezhenin/Online-Store/README.md

 ## Key features:
 - Filtering, sorting, search (it is possible to combine all types of filters)
 - filters/search params write to query string and can page can be reload with the same result of filtering/search
-- View change
+- View products change
 - Add products to the cart
 - Cart has full-fledged functionality(add/remove items, use promocode, pagination)
 - Checkout modal with credit card, phone, address, name validations
 - Save filter combination / cart pagination in query string
-- Custom routing system (move between pages without reload)
+- SPA with custom routing system (move between pages without reload)
 - Cart data saved in local storage
 - Product description page
 - Custom 404 page
-- Responsive design (up tp 320px)

 ## Stack
+- Javascript
+- Typescript
-- HTML
+- Webpack
 - SASS
-- Jvascript
-- Typescript

 ## Development
-The porject is made in team with mentor
+The project is made in team with mentor
+- Using kanban board
+- Week sprints
+- Code reviews

 ### Developers
 [Aleksandr Kotov](https://github.com/Sashkakotov)